NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Z/Zombie Staff (Greater).md

 A _zombie staff_ is etched with the rotting visage of an undead humanoid grimacing in terror and dismay carved atop it.
-The staff's [[Spells/Summon Undead|Summon Undead]]spells can be used only to animate undead that have flesh and an Intelligence modifier of –4 or lower.
+The staff's [[Summon Undead|Summon Undead]]spells can be used only to animate undead that have flesh and an Intelligence modifier of –4 or lower.

 * * *